 Flood recoverability (also, confusingly, known as flood resilience): Reducing the damage caused in a building if water does get in.

 Flood Risk Assessment (FRA): A specialist report providing advice on the risk of flooding from all potential mechanisms and often required as part of the planning application for the proposed development.

 Flood insurance: this is where FloodFlash comes in.
 Having insurance means that if your flood defences or recoverability measures don’t protect you from every cost, you have money available to make the business or property operational again.

 For more information on what to expect next, check out our blog on How flood resilience can help your property.

 Cluttons offers exceptional depth of property knowledge from a diverse group of experts, with a focus on delivering commercial results for its clients.

-Cluttons employs over 240 staff through a network of offices in the UK and internationally, providing a wide range of commercial and residential property services, including asset management, valuation, corporate services, telecoms and consultancy.
-Cluttons uses its proprietary portal technology and deep knowledge in sectors such as telecoms, charities and education to provide clients with unique insights and innovative solutions to help them maximise returns on their assets.
+Employing over 240 staff through a network of offices in the UK and internationally, Cluttons providing a wide range of commercial and residential property services, including asset management, valuation, corporate services, telecoms and consultancy.
+It uses its proprietary portal technology and deep knowledge in sectors such as telecoms, charities and education to provide clients with unique insights and innovative solutions to help them maximise returns on their assets.